-The large difference between the highest measured value (71.3 μ g/m3) and the second highest value (40.3 μ g/m3) appears anomalous.
+The large difference between the highest measured value (71.3 $\mu$ g/m) and the second highest value (40.3 $\mu$ g/m) appears anomalous.
 Consequently, a statistical analysis was conducted on all data to determine its probability of occurrence.
 This documentation has been previously submitted to ADEQ for review and approval.
-The analysis indicates the probability of occurrence of the 71. μ g/m3 is 5.5E-11.
-This low probability indicates that the concentration of 71.3 μ g/m3 is an outlier to the distribution and should not be included in determining the background concentrations as it cannot be expected to recur.

-As such, consistent with previous ADEQ review, the outlier value of 71.3 μ g/m3 was excluded.
-This results in an average 24-hr PM10 background value of 47.7 μ g/m3 which was used for the assessment of particulate impacts for those emissions sources located east of the Santa Rita Mountains.
+The analysis indicates the probability of occurrence of the 71. $\mu$ g/m is 5.5E-11.
+This low probability indicates that the concentration of 71.3 $\mu$ g/m is an outlier to the distribution and should not be used as a single value for setting the background concentration as it cannot be expected to recur.
+The value of 71.3 $\mu$ g/m was, however, included in the calculation of an averaged background concentration, resulting in an average 24-hr PM10 background value of 47.7 $\mu$ g/m which was used for the assessment of particulate impacts for those emissions sources located east of the Santa Rita Mountains.